rlgameauthors/rlgameauthors/README.md

-# RL-testing-games
+# rlgameauthors

-`RL-testing-games` is the replication package of the work *“Using Reinforcement Learning for Load Testing of Video Games”*.
+`rlgameauthors` is the replication package of the work *“Using Reinforcement Learning for Load Testing of Video Games”*.

 The purpose of this repository is to provide code and data to replicate our results.